ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Support ecocide legislation

 [Vanuatu’s 2024 proposal to criminalise environmental destruction](https://ecojurisprudence.org/initiatives/vanuatu-fiji-and-samoa-proposed-amendment-to-the-rome-statute-to-include-a-crime-of-ecocide/) at the International Criminal Court marks a turning point.
 Europeans can lobby their governments to endorse this, citing the 72% global public support for ecocide laws.
-Legal recognition of ecocide would force corporations to weigh profits against criminal liability—a deterrent currently lacking in environmental law.
+Legal recognition of ecocide would force corporations to weigh profits against criminal liability, a deterrent currently lacking in environmental law.

 ### Adopt low-carbon lifestyles with community use

 Individual actions matter, but their impact multiplies when communities act together.
 Energy cooperatives, such as those in Germany and Denmark, allow citizens to collectively own renewable energy projects, cutting emissions while reducing energy poverty.

-These cooperative models directly cut emissions by accelerating renewables uptake—[Denmark achieves upwards of 54% electricity from renewable sources, supported by citizen ownership](https://www.nordicpolicycentre.org.au/community_owned_wind_lessons_from_denmark).
+These cooperative models directly cut emissions by accelerating renewables uptake, [Denmark achieves upwards of 54% electricity from renewable sources, supported by citizen ownership](https://www.nordicpolicycentre.org.au/community_owned_wind_lessons_from_denmark).

-They also have a significant social impact—by providing local ownership and dividends, they help [reduce energy poverty](https://www.frontiersin.org/journals/sustainable-cities/articles/10.3389/frsc.2022.1005065/full), allowing lower-income households to benefit financially from energy generation.
+They also have a significant social impact, by providing local ownership and dividends, they help [reduce energy poverty](https://www.frontiersin.org/journals/sustainable-cities/articles/10.3389/frsc.2022.1005065/full), allowing lower-income households to benefit financially from energy generation.

 Similarly, plant-based food initiatives in schools and workplaces can normalise sustainable diets without relying on individual willpower alone.

 ### Combat energy poverty through policy

 Advocate for universal access to renewables, ensuring green transitions do not leave vulnerable households behind.
 Policies like subsidised home insulation and public energy grids reduce both emissions and inequality.
-The IPCC notes that energy poverty exacerbates climate vulnerability—making this a moral and practical imperative.
+The IPCC notes that energy poverty exacerbates climate vulnerability, making this a moral and practical imperative.

 ### Join or support climate-focused NGOs